SystemsApproach/book/preface.rst

 -  New Section 8.1 introduces the duality of *Threats* and *Trust*.
 -  Refactored topics across Sections 8.3 (*Key Predistribution*) and 8.4 (*Authentication Protocols*).
--  New Perspective Section in Chapter 8 describes *Decentralized Identity Management* and the role of *Blockchains*.
+-  New Perspective Section in Chapter 8 discusses the trajectory of network security and asks if security is improving or worsening.
 -  Section 9.1 updated to include a description of *HTTP/2*, along with a discussion of *REST*, *gRPC*, and *Cloud Services*.
 -  Section 9.3 expanded to include a description of modern *Network